department-of-veterans-affairs/va-digital-service-handbook/README.md

 ## Contributing

 * See [CONTRIBUTING](CONTRIBUTING.md) for how to contribute content.
-* See [the repo Wiki](https://github.com/department-of-veterans-affairs/va-digital-service-handbook/wiki) for how you can use Markdown for writing/editing content.
+* See [the repo Wiki](https://github.com/department-of-veterans-affairs/va-digital-service-handbook/wiki) for how this Jekyll site is organized and how to use Markdown for writing/editing content.